Shop Collagen

 The amino acids found in collagen, often referred to as the “building blocks of protein,” are crucial for keeping tissues in tip-top shape.
 They function to stimulate cells in the joints/cartilage that help with the normal growth and repair process.
 Collagen supplements can possibly help reduce cartilage degradation and help maintain healthy cartilage and cartilage turnover.

 Certain collagens not only support everyday movements and overall functionality, but it can also support exercise performance and recovery.
 It can help to reduce knee stiffness in as soon as one week of use.
-It’s also capable of reducing general exercise-induced joint stiffness and discomfort in as little as 5 days.
+It’s also capable of reducing general exercise-induced joint stiffness and discomfort in as little as five days.

-Within collagen, you’ll also find certain amino acids such as glycine that help form creatine, a substance that can support growth of muscle mass, strength, healthy energy levels, and exercise abilities.
+Within collagen, you’ll also find certain amino acids such as glycine that help form creatine, a substance that can support growth of muscle mass, strength, healthy energy levels and exercise abilities.

 In general, collagen can help to support strong bones, which generally contributes to joint stability and mobility by taking some of the stress and pressure off our joints.
 Bone strength is important for overall health and strength.